grantwinney/blog/content/posts/raspberry-pi-making-an-led-blink/index.md

 slug: raspberry-pi-making-an-led-blink
 summary: I unboxed my Raspberry Pi a few weeks ago and started learning Python.
 Let's code the "Hello World" of the Pi, and make an LED blink.
 tags:
   - raspberry-pi
   - python
-- coding
 title: Hello World for the Raspberry Pi - Making an LED Blink
 aliases:
   - /hello-world-for-the-raspberry-pi-making-an-led-blink
 ---
 I finally unboxed my Pi a few weeks ago, and since then I’ve been learning some Python - the primary language of the Pi.